 Interest is the cost of borrowing money from your lender.
 The interest rate on your mortgage will determine how much interest you will pay over the life of your loan.
 In most cases, the interest rate will be fixed, which means that it will not change for the duration of your loan.
 However, some loans have adjustable interest rates, which means that the rate can go up or down over time.
 Your monthly mortgage payment will usually include an amount that goes towards paying the interest on your loan.

 In some cases, your mortgage payment will also include an amount that goes towards property taxes.
 This is usually the case if you have a loan that is backed by the government, such as an FHA loan.
 The amount of taxes that you will pay each year will be determined by the value of your home and the tax rate in your area.
 Your mortgage lender will typically escrow money each month to cover your property taxes, so you will not have to worry about paying them yourself.

 Another common component of a mortgage payment is insurance.
 This could include private mortgage insurance (PMI) if you did not make a large enough down payment, as well as homeowners insurance.
 Homeowners insurance is required by most lenders, and it will protect your home in the event of damage or theft.
 Your mortgage lender will usually escrow money each month to cover your insurance premiums, so you will not have to pay them yourself.

 With the help of this guide, you should now have a better understanding of the four key parts of a mortgage payment.
 Although each mortgage is different, most will include all four of these components.
 So consult with an expert for a private mortgage and get a clear understanding of what you’re getting into.
-This way, you can be prepared for your monthly mortgage payment and budget accordingly.
+This way, you can be prepared for your monthly self-employed mortgage payment and budget accordingly.